1Computer1/myriad/README.md

 Arbitrary code execution server using Docker.

-## Download
+## Download Pre-Built Binary

 Check the `Releases` tab for pre-built binaries.
-The languages folder and the example configuration are also included.
+The languages folder and an example configuration are also included.

 ## Installation from Source